Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Our method

 \subsection{Patch Feature Volumes}

-We will introduce {\em patch feature volumes} to represent individual surface patches.
-For each surface patch $S_p$ of a given shape, we first determine its axis-aligned rectangular bounding box and partition the bounding box into a grid of regular rectangular cells, whose size is determined adaptively according to the shape complexity of the patch.
-Then, we prune the cells to keep only those that enclose part of the surface patch $S_p$, so that the union of these remaining nonempty cells forms a tight bounding volume of $S_p$, which is called a {\em patch volume} and denoted by $V_p$, as shown in Fig.~\ref{fig:patch_merge_grid}(b).
+A \textit{patch feature volume} is constructed as follows.
+First, for each surface patch $S_p$ of a given shape, we determine its axis-aligned rectangular bounding box and partition the bounding box into a grid of regular rectangular cells whose size is determined adaptively according to the shape complexity of the patch.
+Then, we prune the cells to keep only those that enclose part of the surface patch $S_p$, so that the union of these remaining nonempty cells forms a tight bounding volume of $S_p$.
+We call these cells a {\em patch volume} denoted by $V_p$, as shown in Fig.~\ref{fig:patch_merge_grid}(b).

-Next, for each patch volume, we introduce a learnable {\em feature volume}, $FV_p = \{ \mathbf{f}_{(i,j,k)}^p \}$, where each $\mathbf{f}_{(i,j,k)}^p \in \mathbb{R}^D$ is assigned to a grid point indexed by $(i, j, k)$.
-Then a feature field $F_p(\mathbf{x}): V_p \rightarrow \mathbb{R}^D$ is defined in the patch volume $V_P$ by trilinear interpolation of the feature vectors at the 8 corner points of the cell containing the spatial query point $\mathbf{x} \in \mathbb{R}^3$.
+Next, for each patch volume, we introduce a learnable {\em feature volume}, $FV_p = \{ \mathbf{f}_{(i,j,k)}^p \}$, where feature vectors $\mathbf{f}_{(i,j,k)}^p \in \mathbb{R}^D$ are assigned to the grid points of the patch volume, indexed by $(i, j, k)$.
+A feature field $F_p(\mathbf{x}): V_p \rightarrow \mathbb{R}^D$ is defined over the patch volume $V_P$ by trilinear interpolation of the feature vectors at the 8 corner points of the cell containing the spatial query point $\mathbf{x} \in \mathbb{R}^3$.
 The grid resolution is determined adaptively according to the shape complexity of individual patches.
 Specifically, it is based on the averaged shape diameter function~\cite{shapira2008consistent}, which is a reasonable approximation of the local feature size~\cite{amenta1998surface}.